51Degrees/documentation/src/concepts/data/aspectdata.md

 For example, much of the @lazyloading functionality in .NET actually resides in the **aspect data** class.
 For more details see the @lazyloading feature page.

-For details on data structure, life cycle and thread safety, see @elementdata.
+For details on data structure, lifecycle and thread-safety, see @elementdata.